 To be effective with reboarding you need to:

-In order to coach effectively, your managers need access to information and insights like those that will be available in Membrain’s upcoming Coaching Cockpit.
+In order to coach effectively, your managers need access to information and insights like those that will be available in Membrain’s upcoming Elevate (formerly Coaching Cockpit).
 They need to be able to see at a glance how individual salespeople are performing with their new skills and activities, what training they have completed, and where they need help.
 Additionally, they should be able to establish cadences with their team during the reboarding period to check in and ensure they’re supporting each salesperson in embracing the new skills and activities.

 When you enable your team to quickly and effectively execute upgrades to your way of selling, you enable your team to continually perform at higher and higher levels.
 It’s worth getting this right.